liefery-it-legacy/blog/_posts/2018-02-27-overriding-styles-with-CSS-modules.md

 ![compiled menu scoped classes](/images/posts/overriding-styles-with-CSS-modules/compiled-menu-classes.png){:class="dev-tools-image"}

-The menu items elements do not have the class `item`.
+The menu item elements do not have the class `item`.
 Instead, they have been given the compiled class name `Menu__item--3FNtb`.
 Likewise the CSS itself is also compiled with a new name.
 ```css
 .Menu__item--3FNtb::after {
   content: '|';